The Issues

 Some candidates have advocated for a volunteer fire department, and further cuts to our police.
 Not me.
 I know how important it is to protect and expand these life-saving services.

 Cuts would harm response times and endanger public safety.
-That’s why instead I advocated for the Safe Streets millage, and voted to hire 6 more firefighters, 10 more police officers, and a social worker to keep our residents safe.
+That’s why instead I advocated for the Safe Streets millage, and voted to hire 14 more firefighters, 15 more police officers, and 2 social work case managers to keep our residents safe.

 Expanded EMS Response